How does a debt management plan affect applying for loans?

 If you find yourself heavily in debt, you might turn to a debt management plan (DMP).
-These programs can help you get out of debt, although they are not free of risk.
+These programs can help you get out of debt, but they are not free of risk.
 One implication being your ability to apply for new products such as a mortgage or auto loan while paying down your debt.

 Will a debt management plan affect your ability to get loans?

-Yes, a debt management plan can impact your ability to get new loans.
+Before entering a debt management plan it’s important to understand the ramifications.
+For instance, a debt management plan can impact your ability to get new loans.
 This is especially true if some of your lenders charge off a portion of your debt and report that information to the credit bureaus.
 Some lenders will also add a note to your credit report that you’re in a DMP, though this note won’t have a direct effect on your credit score.

 When a lender looks at your credit report, it will first see your credit score, then examine the details of your credit accounts.
 If you have poor credit and only entered a DMP recently, many lenders will hesitate to give you a loan.
+Even if you do qualify, you may be offered bad credit loan rates.

 How does a debt management plan affect your credit?

-It’s important to note that there’s a big benefit to being proactive with your debt.
+It’s important to note there’s a big benefit to being proactive with debt.
 If you realize you’re in over your head and set up a DMP before you start missing payments, you might be able to dodge much of the negative impact on your credit.

 Alternatives to a debt management plan